cosmic-zip/maidz/README.md

 To make this process of switching proxies even more easy you can use the FireFox-addon: FoxyProxy.
 This will come in handy if you use a regular connection, TOR and I2P all through the same browser.

-Tipp: While online with TOR using google can be quite impossible due to google blocking TOR-exit- nodes - but with a little help from HideMyAss! we can ﬁx this problem.
+Tipp: While online with TOR using google can be quite impossible due to google blocking TOR-exit- nodes - but with a little help from HideMyAss! we can fix this problem.
 Simply use the HideMyAss! web interface to browse to google and do your searchin'.
 You could also use search engines like ixquick, duckduckgo etc. - but if you are up for some serious google hacking - only google will do... wink [Apparently there exists an alternative to the previously shut-down scroogle: privatelee which seems to support more sophisticated google search queries.
-I just tested it brieﬂy after digging it up here.
+I just tested it briefly after digging it up here.
 So you need to experiment with it.]

 But remember that in case you do something that attracts the attention of some three-letter- organization HideMyAss! will give away the details of your connection.
 So, only use it in combination with TOR - and: don't do anything that attracts that kind of attention to begin with.

 Warning: Using Flash whilst using TOR can reveal your real IP-Address.
 Bear this in mind!
-Also, double-check to have network.websocket.enabled set to false in your about:conﬁg! -> more info on that one here.
+Also, double-check to have network.websocket.enabled set to false in your about:config! -> more info on that one here.

 Another general thing about TOR: If you are really concerned about your anonymity you should never use anonymized services along non-anonymized services.
 (Example: Don't post on "frickkkin'-anon- ops-forum.anon" while browsing to your webmail "JonDoe@everybodyknowsmyname.com")

 And BTW: For those who didn't know it - there are also the TOR hidden services...

-One note of caution: When dealing with darknets such as TOR's hidden services, I2P and Freenet please be aware that there is some really nasty stuﬀ going on there.
+One note of caution: When dealing with darknets such as TOR's hidden services, I2P and Freenet please be aware that there is some really nasty stuff going on there.
 In fact in some obscure place on these nets everything you can and can't imagine is taking place.
-This is basically a side-eﬀect of these infrastructure's intended function: to facilitate an uncensored access to various online-services from consuming to presenting content.
-The projects maintaining these nets try their best to keep that kind of stuﬀ oﬀ of the "oﬃcial" search engines and indexes - but that basically is all that can be done.
+This is basically a side-effect of these infrastructure's intended function: to facilitate an uncensored access to various online-services from consuming to presenting content.
+The projects maintaining these nets try their best to keep that kind of stuff off of the "oﬃcial" search engines and indexes - but that basically is all that can be done.
 When everyone is anonymous - even criminals and you-name-it are.
 What has been seen...

 To avoid that kind of exposure and thus keep your consciousness from being polluted with other people's sickness please be careful when navigating through these nets.
 Only use search-engines, indexes and trackers maintained by trusted individuals.
 Also, if you download anything from there make sure to triple check it with ClamAV.
-Don't open even one PDF-ﬁle from there without checking.
+Don't open even one PDF-file from there without checking.
-To check pdf-ﬁles for malicious code you can use wepawet.
+To check pdf-files for malicious code you can use wepawet.
 Or if you are interested in vivisecting the thing have a look at Didier Steven's PDFTools or PeePDF.

-Change the ﬁle-ownership to a user with restricted access (i.e. not root) and set all the permissions to read only.
-Even better: only use such ﬁles in a virtual machine.
+Change the file-ownership to a user with restricted access (i.e. not root) and set all the permissions to read only.
+Even better: only use such files in a virtual machine.
 The weirdest code thrives on the darknets... wink I don't want to scare you away: These nets generally are a really cool place to hang out and when you exercise some common sense you shouldn't get into trouble.

-(Another short notice to the Germans: Don't try to hand over stuﬀ you may ﬁnd there to the authorities, download or even make screenshots of it.
+(Another short notice to the Germans: Don't try to hand over stuff you may find there to the authorities, download or even make screenshots of it.
 This could get you into serious trouble.
 Sad but true.
 For more info watch this short vid.)

 ## TOR-Warning

-1. When using TOR you use about ﬁve times your normal bandwidth - which makes you stick out for your ISP - even with obfuscate bridges in use.
+1. When using TOR you use about five times your normal bandwidth - which makes you stick out for your ISP - even with obfuscate bridges in use.
 2. TOR-nodes (!) and TOR-exit-nodes can be and are being used to deploy malicious code and to track and spy on users.
-3. There are various methods of de-anonymizing TOR-users: from DNS-leaks over browser-info- analysis to traﬃc-ﬁngerprinting.
+3. There are various methods of de-anonymizing TOR-users: from DNS-leaks over browser-info- analysis to traﬃc-fingerprinting.
 4. Remember that luminescent compatriots run almost all nodes.
 So, don't do anything stupid; just lurking around is enough to avoid a SWAT team raid on your basement.

 Attacking TOR at the Application-Layer De-TOR-iorate Anonymity Taking Control over the Tor Network Dynamic Cryptographic Backdoors to take over the TOR Network Security and Anonymity vulnerabilities in Tor Anonymous Internet Communication done Right (I disagree with the speaker on Proxies, though.
 See info on proxies below.)
-Owning Bad Guys and Maﬁa with Java-Script Botnets
+Owning Bad Guys and Mafia with Java-Script Botnets
 And if you want to see how TOR-Exit-Node sniﬃng is done live you can have a look at this: Tor: Exploiting the Weakest Link

 To make something clear: I have nothing against the TOR-project.
 In fact I like it really much.
 But TOR is simply not yet able to cash in the promises it makes.
 Maybe in a few years time it will be able to defend against a lot of the issues that have been raised and illustrated.
 But until then I can't safely recommend using it to anybody.
 Sorry to disappoint you.

 # I2P

 I2P is a so-called darknet.
-It functions diﬀerently from TOR and is considered to be way more secure.
+It functions differently from TOR and is considered to be way more secure.
 It uses a much better encryption and is generally faster.
 You can theoretically use it to browse the web **but** it is generally not advised and even slower as TOR using it for this purpose.
 I2P has some cool sites to visit, an anonymous email-service and a built-in anonymous torrent-client.

 For I2P to run on your system you need Open-JDK/JRE since I2P is a java-application.
 To install: Go to-> The I2P's website download, verify the SHA256 and install:
 `$ cd /directory/you/downloaded/the/file/to && java -jar i2pinstall_0.9.4.jar`